kgatjens/d8_vm_vagrant/README.md

   1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
   2. Download or clone this project to your workstation.
   3. `cd` into this project directory and run `vagrant up`.
   4. Extract and Import the database that is inside `db/d8_db.sql.gz` .
-I suggest to use the 'Adminer' tool, and import the file under: d8_db (MySql)
+I suggest to use the 'Adminer' tool, and import the file under: d8_db data base (MySql)

 ### 1 - Install Vagrant and VirtualBox